nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Value proposition**:

-- beautify and highlight key matrix of API responses
+- beautify and highlight key metrics of API responses
 - shortcuts to execute common API testing tasks
 - able to save APIs for repeated execution and continuous debugging
 - relevant prompts and comprehensive supporting documentations